Have a tax question? You can Ask The Taxgirl. Here’s what you need to know:

 - If you’re actually sitting in an audit, or you’re in a closet while the feds bang on your door, I can’t stress enough how much you need to put down the computer and find yourself a good tax professional right now.
 Run, do not walk, to the phones and call someone to help you.

-- I also like to talk about being a tax attorney.
-You can ask questions about that, too.
-But don’t ask me for a job, an internship, a reference, a letter for your mother.
+- I like to talk about being a tax attorney.
+You can ask questions about that.
+But don’t ask me for a job, an internship, a reference, or a letter for your mother.
 I won’t answer you.

-- Believe it or not, I didn’t grow up under a rock.
-I’ve been at this blogging thing for a bit.
-So if you think you’re being clever by sending your advertisement/promotion/tax treatise/election propaganda wrapped up in the guise of a question, you’re not.
+- If you think you’re being clever by sending your advertisement/promotion/tax treatise/election propaganda wrapped up in the guise of a question, you’re not.
 You’re just annoying.
 And rude.